-As of October 1, all counties will now be served by one of five local child care resource and referral agencies.
-We are here to support the child care programs in Adams, Allen, Benton, Blackford, Boone, Carroll, Cass, Clinton, DeKalb, Fountain, Fulton, Grant, Howard, Huntington, Jasper, Jay, Miami, Newton, Noble, Pulaski, Tippecanoe, Tipton, Wabash, Wabash, Warren, Wells, White, and Whitley Counties.
+As of October 1, all Indiana counties will now be served by one of five local child care resource and referral agencies.
+We are here to support the families, new child care programs, and communities in Adams, Allen, Benton, Blackford, Boone, Carroll, Cass, Clinton, DeKalb, Fountain, Fulton, Grant, Howard, Huntington, Jasper, Jay, Miami, Newton, Noble, Pulaski, Tippecanoe, Tipton, Wabash, Warren, Wells, White, and Whitley Counties.
 Visit in.gov for more information about these changes.

 The Child Care Resource Network will no longer lead face-to-face professional development for child care providers; however, that doesn’t mean that professional development is going away!
 You can continue to find and register for professional development in I-LEAD through Indiana Learning Paths.

-You will begin to see a transition of coaching supports starting October 1.
 The Child Care Resource Network will no longer offer coaching and PTQ supports.
-From October 1st through June 30th, Indiana AEYC will provide support as needed to providers.
+From October 1, 2019 through June 30, 2020, Indiana AEYC will provide support as needed to providers.
+Contact Indiana AEYC at [email protected] or call 855.484.2392 x3546.
 Starting July 1, 2020, Paths To QUALITY™ coaching will be implemented by SPARK Learning Lab; look for additional communication about your specific situation in the coming weeks.

 You will receive additional information in the coming months about how to participate in a self-assessment to determine the level of support needed for your program.
 Based on the results, your support may look like one of the following:

-After October 1, SPARK Learning Lab will be hosting all state-mandated professional development.
+SPARK Learning Lab hosts all face-to-face state-mandated professional development.
 Safe Sleep Parts 1 and 2 will also now be offered online and will fulfill your regulatory requirements.
-SPARK will announce face-to-face dates and locations soon.
 You will continue to register for any of these professional development sessions, whether online or face-to-face, in I-LEAD through Indiana Learning Paths.